 Brecon Beacons (Bannau Brycheiniog): Wales’s Southern Uplands

 The Brecon Beacons National Park (recently renamed Bannau Brycheiniog, 1,347km²) encompasses four distinct mountain ranges: the Black Mountain (Mynydd Du) in the west, the Forest Fawr in the centre, the Brecon Beacons proper (with Pen y Fan at 886m, the highest summit in south Wales), and the Black Mountains in the east (bordering Herefordshire).
-The park’s designation as an International Dark Sky Reserve (since 2012) makes it one of the finest stargazing locations in England and Wales; the flat-topped sandstone ridge of Pen y Fan and Corn Du is the most popular walking in south Wales, accessible from the Storey Arms car park on the A470 in a 2–3 hour round trip.
+The park’s designation as an International Dark Sky Reserve in 2013 — the first in Wales and only the fifth in the world — makes it one of the finest stargazing locations in England and Wales; the flat-topped sandstone ridge of Pen y Fan and Corn Du is the most walked summit in south Wales, accessible from the Storey Arms car park on the A470 in a 2–3 hour round trip.

 The Wales Coast Path and Long-Distance Walking

-The Wales Coast Path (870 miles, from Chepstow to Queensferry via Pembrokeshire, Cardigan Bay, the Llŷn Peninsula, and the north Wales coast) is the first path in the world to follow an entire nation’s coastline — completed in 2012, it provides a continuous coastal walking route around Wales’s entire coastline.
-Combined with Offa’s Dyke Path (177 miles along the England-Wales border, following the 8th-century earthwork of King Offa of Mercia) and the Cambrian Way (274 miles across the Welsh uplands from Cardiff to Conwy), Wales offers a long-distance walking network of exceptional quality and variety for its geographic size.
+The Wales Coast Path (870 miles, from Chepstow to Queensferry via Pembrokeshire, Cardigan Bay, the Llŷn Peninsula, and the north Wales coast) is the first path in the world to follow an entire nation’s coastline — completed in 2012, it links the country’s existing coastal trails into a single continuous route.
+Combined with Offa’s Dyke Path (177 miles along the England-Wales border, following the 8th-century earthwork of King Offa of Mercia) and the Cambrian Way (298 miles across the Welsh uplands from Cardiff to Conwy), Wales offers a long-distance walking network of exceptional quality and variety for its geographic size.